HenryXi/java-core/java-core-util/etc/Java determine thread pool size.md

 total time:24082
 ```
 From the output we can know CPU waiting time is 1 second and CPU busy time is 23 second.
 So the W/C = 1/23.
 My computer
-use I7 CPU which have 8 cores.
+uses I7 CPU which has 8 cores.
 If we want CPU 50% busy the number of thread is: 8 * 50% (1+1/23) ≈ 4.

 Let's verify this result.
-Refactor `Task` to implement `Runnable` and submit 4 task to thread pool.
+Refactor `Task` to implement `Runnable` and submit 4 tasks to thread pool.
 The code is here.
 ```java
 public class RunnableTask implements Runnable {